School of Arts and Sciences Pre-law adviser:

 Dr. Justin Litke, Assistant Professor and Pre-Law Coordinator

 Applying to law school?
 Go to http://success.catholic.edu and follow the link.

 There is no standard pre-law curriculum; law schools do not establish preferences for specific undergraduate majors.
 Rather, they are looking for individuals with solid and broad academic backgrounds.
 Emphasis is on your performance in your chosen field of study.
 Course work that suggests sensitivity to the foundational issues and traditions of Western civilization is valued.
 Therefore, as a "pre-law" student, choose a major in which you have a strong interest and, at the same time, which will provide a broad educational foundation.

 Relevant courses include, in particular: English composition, literature, and rhetoric; mathematics; and philosophy, especially logic.
 Broad exposure to the humanities develops a flexible mind, while mathematics and science courses provide experience in organizing data and applying general rules.
 Psychology and sociology courses are also appropriate for obtaining a better understanding of individual and group behavior.
 You may also choose courses in areas directly related to law, such as politics, economics, and business.
-CUA offers two tracks that may be of special interest for students interested in applying to law school.
-Students interested in majoring in Philosophy may choose a Pre-Law Program in Philosophy.
-The Department of Politics offers a Minor in Politics Pre-Law.
+CUA offers three tracks that may be of special interest for students interested in applying to law school.
+There is a Pre-Law Program in Philosophy.
+The Department of Politics also offers a Pre-Law Track within the Major as well as a Minor a Minor in Politics Pre-Law.

 In addition, some courses may be helpful for the Law School Admission Test (LSAT) or the law school curriculum, while others relate to the work of most attorneys.
-In the first category, argumentative writing or constitutional law would be recommended.
-The second category would include courses in accounting, business, and public speaking.
+In the first category, argumentative writing or constitutional law would be helpful.
+The second category includes courses in accounting, business, and public speaking.